zumasys/docs/site/jbase/release-notes/5.8/5.8.2/pn1239/README.md

 Null out attribute 15 in one record.

 ```
-SQLSELECT BIRTHDATE FROM mdf WHERE BIRTHDATE <> '0'
+SQLSELECT BIRTHDATE FROM testfile WHERE BIRTHDATE <> '0'
 ```

 Returns 10 rows